maim-lain/mythicmanor/weeks/week2.md

 <br>

 ### Day ? - Sunday - Week 3
-- Naira Accessible room content | Naira’s diary (more entries as Naira levels up), Naira’s locked box.
-(Password for the box is in Diary entry #473 - “naira+[mc]” with “[mc]” being your character’s name).
-You may also use “naira+mc” if your name is not working.
 - Magic Lake -> Dock -> Look around (at night)
 - when esther is lvl 13 watch p in the morning